On this page

 6.0 Operational Guideline

 Licence holders must identify and analyze the biological hazards that present a risk of contamination of their food, and prevent, eliminate or reduce to an acceptable level the hazards identified by using control measures that are shown by evidence to be effective, including any treatment or process.
-PRMP and PVMP, published by CFIA provide a means to verify that overall control measures are effective in reducing Salmonella and Campylobacter (pathogens) and contamination (generic E. Coli) in raw poultry and poultry products.
+PRMP, PMMP and PVMP, published by CFIA provide a means to verify that overall control measures are effective in reducing Salmonella and Campylobacter (pathogens) and contamination (generic E. coli or an alternate acceptable indicator organism) in raw poultry and poultry products.

-If the licence holder does not follow CFIA guidance and presents a different means of meeting SFCR requirements, the inspection team should consult with CFIA specialists to verify the validity of the approach.
+If the licence holder does not follow CFIA guidance and presents a different means of meeting SFCR requirements, the inspection team should perform initial assessment and then consult with CFIA specialists to verify the validity of the approach.

 6.1 Prepare for inspection